ViNaNguyenThi/hotel-booking-management/Readme.md

 # 🏨 Hotel Booking Management

 ## 📌 Project Overview

-**Hotel Booking Management** is a web-based application designed to manage hotel operations, including room reservations, service bookings, customer management, and revenue tracking.
+Hotel Booking Management is a web-based system designed to help hotels efficiently manage key operations such as room reservations, service bookings, customer profiles, and revenue tracking.

-It helps hotels **streamline workflow** and improve **customer experience** with an intuitive interface and secure payment integration.
+Customers can easily check room availability, make reservations, add extra services, and complete payments online.
+Meanwhile, hotel staff can manage booking schedules, access customer records, and monitor business performance through a user-friendly interface.

----
+The system also provides an admin dashboard to oversee all activities — from the number of booked rooms and daily revenue to detailed customer information — all in one platform.
+It streamlines hotel operations and enhances the overall experience for both staff and guests.

 ## 🚀 Features